Clown triggerfish: Biology

 Although the clown triggerfish is widely distributed, it occurs in low numbers in the wild.
 However, this fish can be locally abundant in areas with high biodiversity.
 These fish create harems after reaching one year of age.
 Though they are able to live up to 20 years, they reach sexual maturity at about one year.

 The female lays her eggs while the male fertilizes them in sandy patches.
 From here, the parents will defend the nest, for about eight days, until the eggs hatch.
 Which is when the female starts to care for them.
 Typically, clown triggerfish spawn in deep water, which is where the young stay until they grow close to 20 cm.

 Feeding

-Balistoides conspicillum has a varied diet based on different benthic organisms like molluscs, echinoderms and crustaceans.
+Balistoides conspicillum has a varied diet based on different benthic organisms like molluscs, echinoderms, crustaceans and tunicates.
 They have also been recorded feeding on crinoids.

 Behaviour

 This triggerfish has a diurnal activity, is solitary and defends a territory.
 It can be hard to find this fish in its habitat.
 It can be very aggressive with other fish and congeners.The clown triggerfish can be sociable the younger it is, however as it gets older, the less sociable and more aggressive it becomes.

 The first long dorsal spine is erected to impress an opponent or deter a predator, preventing it from being pulled out of its shelter.

 When the clown triggerfish is in danger it hides in holes.
 It is capable of locking the spine on their dorsal fin in place, while also locking their smaller dorsal and ventral fin in place.
 This makes it harder for the fish to be pulled out of their hiding hole.